STORYMIRROR

 clamoring for your blood.
 Their eyes are tongues,

-Their faces, all teeth, hungering for a bite of your
+Their faces, all teeth, hungering for your

 Flesh.
 Small wonder, for they have paid for both,